 SFMOMA offers 45,000 square feet of art-filled public spaces — no ticket required.
-There are five artworks on Floors 1 and 2 that offer a great introduction to the art for our time.
+There are a number of artworks on Floors 1 and 2 that offer a great introduction to the art for our time.

 An art free-for-all